The Real Reason Some People Can't Commit

 "I’ve been pretty single for a long time," she continues.
 "About a year ago, I started to like someone, and they liked me too much, and I went completely cold.
 They suddenly wanted to have access to my life and who I am, and I don’t want to give that to anyone."

-“We went out a couple of times, we both spoke about having feelings for each other over the course of a month, but once he actually opened up and spoke to me about having feelings, I was like, ‘OK, bye.’
-I felt really bad, but I just couldn’t handle it.”
+"We went out a couple of times, we both spoke about having feelings for each other over the course of a month, but once he actually opened up and spoke to me about having feelings, I was like, 'Okay, bye'.
+I felt really bad, but I just couldn’t handle it."

 Advertisement